Yubel426/RoseNeRF/jax/README.md

 ```
 You'll probably also need to update your JAX installation to support GPUs or TPUs.

-## Running MS-Mip-NeRF 360
+## Running

-Example scripts for training, evaluating and rendering with MS-Mip-NeRF 360 can be found in `scripts/msnerf/`.
+Example scripts for training, evaluating and rendering can be found in `scripts/`.
 And we evaluate the PSNR, SSIM, and LPIPS using our own script.

-## Running MS-Mip-NeRF and NeRF

-We are trying to integrate this two experiments into this repository.

 ## Evaluating